 Package Leaflet: Information for the User

-Metformin Almus Pharma 1,000 mg Film-Coated Tablets EFG
+Metformin Almus Pharma 1,000 mg film-coated tablets EFG

 Metformin hydrochloride

-Read this leaflet carefully before you start taking this medicine because it contains important information for you.
+Read the entire package leaflet carefully before starting to take this medication, as it contains important information for you.

-What is Metformina Almus Pharma
+What Metformin Almus Pharma is

-Insulin is a hormone produced by the pancreas that makes your body capture glucose (sugar) from the blood.
+Insulin is a hormone produced by the pancreas that helps your body absorb glucose (sugar) from the blood.
 Your body uses glucose to produce energy or stores it for future use.

-Children aged 10 years and older, and adolescents can take metformin alone or with insulin.
+Children aged 10 and older, and adolescents can take metformin alone or with insulin.

-Do not take Metformina Almus Pharma:
+Do not take Metformin Almus Pharma:

-If any of the above circumstances apply to you, consult your doctor before starting to take this medicine.
+If any of the above circumstances apply to you, consult your doctor before starting to take this medication.

 Make sure to consult your doctor if:

-You should stop taking metformin for a certain period of time before and after the examination or surgical intervention.
+You should stop taking metformin for a certain period before and after the examination or surgery.
 Your doctor will decide if you need any other treatment during this time.
-It is essential to follow your doctor's instructions precisely.
+It is essential that you follow your doctor's instructions precisely.

 Warnings and precautions

-Consult your doctor or pharmacist before starting to take this medicine.
+Consult your doctor or pharmacist before starting to take this medication.

 Risk of lactic acidosis